JetBrains/teamcity-documentation/topics/duplicates-finder-java.md

 [//]: # (title: Duplicates Finder (Java))
 [//]: # (auxiliary-id: viewpage.actionpageId113084078;Duplicates Finder (Java))

-The __Duplicates Finder (Java)__ build runner is intended for catching similar code fragments and providing a report on discovered repetitive blocks of Java code.
-This runner is based on IntelliJ IDEA capabilities, so an IntelliJ IDEA project file (.ipr) or directory (`.idea`) is required to configure the runner. __Since TeamCity 2017.1__, in addition to the bundled version, it is possible to install another version of JetBrains IntelliJ Inspections and Duplicates Engine and/or change the defaults using the __[Administration | Tools](installing-agent-tools.md)__ page.
+The _Duplicates Finder (Java)_ build runner is intended for catching similar code fragments and providing a report on discovered repetitive blocks of Java code.
+This runner is based on IntelliJ IDEA capabilities, so an IntelliJ IDEA project file (`.ipr`) or directory (`.idea`) is required to configure the runner.
+In addition to the bundled version, it is possible to install another version of JetBrains IntelliJ Inspections and Duplicates Engine and/or change the defaults using the __[Administration | Tools](installing-agent-tools.md)__ page.

-The __Duplicates Finder (Java)__ can also find Java duplicates in projects built by Maven2 or above.
+The Duplicates Finder (Java) runner can also find Java duplicates in projects built by Maven2 or above.

 <note>

 In order to run inspections for your project you should have either an IntelliJ IDEA project file (.ipr)/project directory (`.idea`), or Maven2 or above pom.xml of your project checked into your version control.
 </note>

-This page contains reference information about the following __Duplicates Finder (Java)__ Build Runner fields:
+This page contains reference information about the following Duplicates Finder (Java) build runner's fields:

 <toc/>